AlexanderRichey/yagss/README.md

 │   # .svg, .xml, or .json are automatically minified.
 │   ├── favicon.ico
 │   └── styles.css
-└── templates
+└── includes
-    # The templates directory contains templates and partials.
+    # The includes directory contains templates and partials.
 Unlike
     # pages, they are not compiled on their own.
 In other words,
-    # if a "templates/index.html" file exists, but no file in "pages"
+    # if a "includes/index.html" file exists, but no file in "pages"
     # refers to it, then it will not be included in the site's built
     # output.
 In contrast, "pages/index.html" will be included.
     ├── base.html